akinesan/akinesan/README.md

 <ul>

-  <li>👨‍💻🗓 A Multi-disciplanary Product | Program | Project Manager, I work endlessly improving and ticking Products, User Rentention and Organisational Objectives and goals for different brands and companies.</li>
+  <li>👨‍💻🗓 A Multi-disciplanary  Project Manager, Product Manager, Business Analyst, Data analyst and Scrum Master.
+I work endlessly improving and ticking Products, User Rentention and Organisational Objectives and goals for different brands and companies.</li>

   <li>📈🚀 I have a strong proclivity in analytical thinking, disciplined problem-solving, attention to detail, documentations, collaboration, and strong communication skills.</a>